aryamaan-roy/MANDA-EVENT-SEGMENTATION/README.md

-# react-project-dc-motor
+# EVENT SEGMENTATION WEBSITE

-## The code has been deployed on : https://team-21.netlify.app/#/
+## The code has been deployed on : https://manda-event.netlify.app/#/

 ## If you still want to run the code :
 ```